- Irrigation Symbols Overview

 You can find them in the folder LandFX\Blocks\Graphics\Irrigation\schedule_symbols pictured to the right).

-Editing Our Spray Head Symbols
+Editing Our Default Head Symbols

-If a spray head symbol is close to, but not exactly, how you want it to look, you can make minor edits to the symbol by opening its drawing within our library.
+If a head symbol is close to, but not exactly, how you want it to look, you can make minor edits to the symbol by opening its drawing within our library.

 - Working With Blocks: Take a broad look into the role of blocks within Land F/X and how to integrate your personal set of blocks into our system.
 (1 hour 4 min)